Ask Question

 a) Ask your doctor to provide a prescription several days prior to the first chemo treatment.

-Prior approval may be required by their insurance company.
+Prior approval may be required by your insurance company.
 Delays - and unnecessary suffering - can be avoided with sufficient advance notice.

 d) Eating small snacks throughout the day can be helpful.
 Some found a handful of Cheerios helped.